mateussouzaweb/kvm-qemu-virtualization-guide/Docs/5 - XML Configurations.md

 ## QEMU Guest Agent

-The QEMU guest agent add many cool features to the VM, including more precise VM statistics and better VM control.
+The QEMU guest agent adds many cool features to the VM, including more precise VM statistics and better VM control.
 Use the following configuration inside the VM settings to enable the guest agent:

 ```xml
 <devices>